The Trust Scholarship can be used for tuition and fees, only, for qualified programs.

 You will receive an award notification letter via email from The Trust (not your AthLife Advisor).
 You must read and acknowledge your compliance with the terms and conditions of The Trust Scholarship Award Benefit to accept your award.
 A link to the terms and conditions will be provided in the email along with a deadline to accept your scholarship award.
 Please note that The Trust will use the email address provided in your application to inform you of the decision.

 The scholarship award is paid by The Trust by corporate check and issued directly to the institution provided in your award notification letter.
 You will need to send your tuition bill to The Trust for payment.
 Please allow up to two weeks for payment.
 You should provide your invoice to The Trust for processing at least 30 days before the start of your program or 30 days from the date the program begins.
 The Trust reserves the right to decline paying for invoices that are not provided to the Trust at least fourteen (14) days prior to the payment deadline.
-No award will be released from the Trust until invoices are received.

 No. The Trust Scholarship award may only be applied to programs or classes that begin after the award notification date.